dendronhq/dendron-site/vault/dendron.rfc.3-standalone-vaults.md

 ## Details

 Currently Dendron requires a `dendron.code-workspace` file and to be in an active VSCode Workspace to work.
 This is cumbersome for a few reasons:

 -   it requires that a user be in an active vscode workspace
-- it doesn't let you use Dendron in an existing VSCode project (eg. editing `docs` folder inside a code owrkspace)
+-   it doesn't let you use Dendron in an existing VSCode project (eg. editing `docs` folder inside a code workspace)

 See this [issue](https://github.com/dendronhq/dendron/issues/402) for more details.

 ## Proposal

 Standalone Vaults will make it possible for Dendron to work outside of a workspace.

 Vaults will be initialized with their own config file like the one below